davipatti/ext4fuse/README.md

 ### OS X
 If you use OS X I suggest you rely on the [homebrew project](http://mxcl.github.com/homebrew/).

-Once you have homebrew installed, simply type the following two commands:
+Once you have homebrew installed, simply type the following command:

-`$ brew cask install osxfuse`

-`$ brew install ext4fuse`
+`$ brew install osxfuse --cask`

 At least on Leopard, you need to add your user to the operator group so you can have readonly permissions to the disks.
 Use this: